neurogym/neurogym/README.md

 ### Contributing new tasks
 Contributing new tasks is easy.
-The script [template](https://github.com/gyyang/neurogym/blob/master/neurogym/meta/template.py) in the *meta* folder provides the basic structure that any new task should have:
+You can contribute tasks using the regular OpenAI gym format.
+If your task has a trial/epoch structure, this [template](https://github.com/gyyang/neurogym/blob/master/neurogym/meta/template.py) provides the basic structure that we recommend a task to have:

 ```
 from gym import spaces
 import neurogym as ngym

-class TASKNAME(ngym.EpochEnv):
+class YourTask(ngym.EpochEnv):
     metadata = {}

     def __init__(self, dt=100, timing=None, extra_input_param=None):